-Nicola is a children’s author, PR strategist and professional photographer who lives in Surrey, UK.
-With a career spanning more than 23 years both as a journalist and as a multi-award winning Communications professional, she has been responsible for many of the highest value campaigns in digital television.
+Nicola is an Author, PR Strategist and Professional Photographer who lives in Surrey, UK.
+With a career spanning 25 years both as a Journalist and as a multi-award winning Communications professional, she has been responsible for many of the highest value campaigns in digital television.
 She is also the founder of Working Mum Association, and cites the day her son was born as the moment when she decided to overhaul her life (for the better!)

 Tell us a bit about you as a mum

-I think it is fair enough to say I was always career focused, until I spent some time with one of my friend’s little girls and knew that I wanted to start a family.
+I think it is fair enough to say I was always career-focused, until I spent some time with one of my friend’s little girls and knew that I wanted to start a family.
 J took a while to come along, but when he did, he completely changed everything.
-Initially I felt as if I completely lost my own identity as being a mum was all consuming.
+Initially, I felt as if I completely lost my own identity as being a mum was all consuming.
 Without any family close by, it took a lot to get used to such a big overnight change – but I wouldn’t have had it any other way.
-A few months after he was born, J inspired me to write my debut children’s picture book.
-I want him to grow up knowing that his mum works hard but is also there for him as much as I possibly can be.
+A few months after he was born, J inspired me to write my debut children’s picture book, James and the Amazing Gift.
+The second book in the series, James and the Birthday Balloon has not only won the Red Ribbon Prize in the Wishing Shelf Book Awards, but it was also named Children’s Book of the Year 2017 by the Online Book Club.
+But above all of this, I’d like for J to grow up knowing that his mum works hard but is also there for him as much as I possibly can be.
 I would like to think that we’re very close.

 Tell us about your current job